-ARIMA, short for AutoRegressive Integrated Moving Average, is a statistical univariate model that learns the normal sequence of a time series to predict its next value in time.
-This algorithm is widely used as a time series forecasting method (Boyd et al., 2019; Zhang et al., 2019) and a general anomaly detection algorithm for time series data.
-The ability to detect collective faults on sensor data (Tron et al., 2018; Yaacob et al., 2010; Pena et al., 2013) is tested.
+ARIMA is a statistical univariate model that learns the normal sequence of a time series to predict its next value in time.
+This algorithm is widely used as a time series forecasting method (Boyd et al. 2019; Zhang et al. 2019) and a general anomaly detection algorithm for time series data.
+The ability to detect collective faults on sensor data (Tron et al. 2018; Yaacob et al. 2010; Pena et al. 2013) is tested.

-ARIMA is a general form of Moving Average which is applicable only on the stationary sequences.
+ARIMA is a general form of moving average which is applicable only on stationary sequences.
 Time series data are stationary if its statistical properties such as mean and variance remain steady over time.
 ARIMA relies on the idea that a non-stationary data can become stationary by differencing.
-Particularly, ARIMA assumes that each data point in time series can be derived using a polynomial combination of a number p, of its past values which are differenced p times plus a number p of error variables and a constant p, as in Equation 3.
+In particular, ARIMA assumes that each data point in a time series can be derived using a polynomial combination of a number p, of its past values which are differenced d times, plus a number q of error variables and a constant c, as in Eq.
+3:

-$$Y_t = \varphi_1 y{dt-1} + \dots + \varphi_p y{dt-p} + \theta_1 e{t-1} + \dots + \theta_q e{t-q} + c$$ (3)
+$$Y_t = \varphi_1 y{dt-1} + \dots + \varphi_p y{dt-p} + \theta_1 e{t-1} + \dots + \theta_q e{t-q} + c$$

-Therefore, this algorithm can be summarised as ARIMA(p,d,q) with three parameters: the AutoRegressive parameter (p), the number of differencing steps (d), and the moving average parameter (q).
+Therefore, this algorithm can be summarized as ARIMA(p,d,q) with three parameters: the autoregressive parameter (p), the number of differencing steps (d), and the moving average parameter (q).
 The algorithm should be trained on the data to learn the coefficients, φ and θ .

-Since ARIMA is univariate, the data from ammonia sensor which includes both faults and normal values is set as its input.
-Next, the predicted value is compared with the previously seen value and in case of meaningful difference, the occurrence of anomaly is reported.
-To set these parameters, the Auto Correlation Function (ACF) of the data and its first difference are plotted in Figure 4a and 4b.
+Since ARIMA is univariate, the data from an ammonia sensor which includes both faults and normal values is set as its input.
+Next, the predicted value is compared with the previously seen value and, in the case of meaningful difference, the occurrence of anomalies is reported.

+To set these parameters, the auto correlation function of the data and its first difference are plotted in Fig. 4a and b.
 The plots show a strong correlation between the time series data points and no correlation in the differenced ones.
 Therefore, the parameter d is set to 1.